ros-industrial/ros_industrial_cmake_boilerplate/README.rst

 ====================
 CMake Common Scripts
 ====================
-This contains a set useful cmake macros
+This contains a collection of useful CMake macros.

 .. contents:: Table of Contents
    :depth: 3